-Curtiss Rude has a BS in Physics from Carnegie-Mellon University and an MS in Electrical Engineering (solid-state physics) from Rensselaer Polytechnic Institute.
-He worked in the microelectronics industry for IBM in Vermont for 20+ years in a variety of engineering and engineering management roles.
-His second career was as a high school chemistry and physics teacher for seven years.
-Upon retirement, he took up astronomy as a hobby.
-He also plays club chess most weeks.
-Curtiss has previously taught LINEC courses on astronomy, cosmology, political geography, and the history of money.
+Curtiss Rude holds a B.S. in Physics from Carnegie Mellon University and an M.S. in Electrical Engineering (solid-state physics) from Rensselaer Polytechnic Institute.
+He worked in the microelectronics industry with IBM in Vermont for more than 20 years, serving in both engineering and management roles.
+Following this career, Curtiss taught high school chemistry and physics for seven years.
+At LINEC, he has offered courses on astronomy, cosmology, astrobiology, artificial intelligence, political geography, and the history of money.

-Glenn Stuart is a Professor of Theatre Emeritus at New England College, where he taught for 38 years, designed 125 theatre and dance productions, and was the founding director of the Open Door Theatre, for which he designed and directed 20 productions, including King Lear, Hamlet, The Winter’s Tale, The Merchant of Venice, Much Ado about Nothing, As you Like It, The Tempest, and The Taming of the Shrew.
-He holds an MA in Theatre from the State University of New York, Albany, where he studied with Roger Herzel, Jack Burian, and Judith Barlow.
+Glenn Stuart is Professor of Theatre Emeritus at New England College, where he taught for 38 years.
+During his career, he designed more than 125 theatre and dance productions and served as the founding director of the Open Door Theatre.
+He holds an M.A. in Theater from the State University of New York at Albany.

-Sarah Traphagen received her PhD in English from the University of Florida.
-Her areas of expertise are American literature, history, and Civil War medicine.
+Sarah Traphagen, Ph.D., earned her doctorate in English from the University of Florida.
+Her expertise includes American literature, history, and Civil War medicine.
 She has published in The Journal of Military Experience and The Journal of Working-Class Studies.
-She has taught at the University of Florida and in college preparatory schools.
-Currently, she is raising her son in NH.
+Sarah has taught at the University of Florida as well as in college preparatory schools.
+She currently resides in New Hampshire with her family.

 Elliott Berry, graduated from the University of Michigan in 1971 with a B.A. in Far Eastern Studies (concentrating on China).
 From 2006-2009 he taught during the fall semesters at the Law School of the Central University of Finance and Economics in Beijing.
 He first visited China (Taiwan and Hong Kong) in 1970 and Mainland China in 1977.
 Since 2004 he has visited China 10 times, and has traveled extensively throughout the country.
 He has a “degree of fluency” in Mandarin Chinese.
 Elliott has been a lawyer at NH Legal Assistance since moving to New Hampshire in 1975.